-Scientific advances have found that Type 2 inflammation is one of the major sources of persistent, moderate-to-severe asthma.
+Scientific advances have found that excessive Type 2 inflammation is one of the major sources of persistent moderate-to-severe asthma.

-With moderate-to-severe asthma, there’s a constant underlying inflammation in the lungs, regardless of whether you have any symptoms.
+Asthma that is caused by Type 2 inflammation is known as Type 2 asthma.
+With this type of asthma, there’s a constant underlying inflammation in the lungs, regardless of whether you or your child have any symptoms.

 Hear from DUPIXENT patients as they describe what it feels like when they experience an asthma attack.
 Does their description sound similar to your experience?